taiebchaabini/simple_shell/README.md

 `env_fn.c` | **\_setenv** | Function that changes or adds an environment variable. |
 `env_fn.c` | **\_unsetenv** | Function that deletes the variable name from the environment. |

+### Development

+Made by Yassine Chayrrou and Taieb Chaâbini for Holberton School Project

+### Todos
+- Implement built-ins
+- Handle special characters : ", ', `, \, *, &, #
+- Be able to move the cursor